• About

 cousin marriage, endogamy

 My Mom was always looking for wives for my brothers.
 She favored people we knew—the O’Leesky girls next door or my best friend Kara.
 These were girls who were in and out of our house all the time and Mama came to love and trust them.
 All it took was noticing one of her sons was also friends with one of these girls and that was it.
 “June and Ronnie should get married,” she would say, noticing how they walked hand in hand at age ten.
 Then, she wanted Wilan to marry June’s younger sister Kim.
 Once Kara became a fixture in our house, Mama talked longingly about keeping her close and the best way to do so seemed to be marrying her off to one of her sons.
 First, she hoped Kara would marry Ronnie.
 Later, she hoped Kara would marry Chris.
 After all, they got along so well.
 Only now, years later, I realize Mama never tried to match me with any of the boys in the neighborhood.
-She never felt sure about me pairing off with anyone, though she began warm up to my first love—around the time we broke up—and she developed a fondness for my husband.
+She never felt sure about me pairing off with anyone, though she began to warm up to my first love—around the time we broke up—and she developed a fondness for my husband.
 Eventually.

 Ron and June hold hands circa 1969.
 In front, my brothers Wiley and Chris, me, cousin Andrew, and June's sister Kim